Daniel-Sanudo/UFOs/README.md

 # UFOs

 The objective of this project is to create an interactive table that allows the users to filter out the data according to the currently deployed filters in a webpage deployed in github.
+The deployed website can be found [here](https://daniel-sanudo.github.io/UFOs/)

 ## Overview